Pentagon to increase progress payments to defense firms as coronavirus hits economy

 Earlier, it issued guidance that workers in the defense industry were deemed critical infrastructure workers amid the coronavirus pandemic.
 This guidance, though not a federal mandate, could be used by state and local governments to allow contractors to keep working if authorities deemed it necessary to enact widespread closures.

-Other defense contractors that could benefit from this include Boeing Co, Northrop Grumman and General Dynamics.
-(Reporting by Mike Stone in Washington)
+Other defense contractors that could benefit from this include Boeing Co (BA.N), Northrop Grumman (NOC.N) and General Dynamics (GD.N).